mark-summerfield/store/README.md

 An easy-to-use simple alternative to a version control system.

-Add files to store:
+Add files to str:

-    store a *
+    str a *

 or

-    store add *
+    str add *

 This will add all the globbed files apart from those that match the default ignore globs (e.g., `*.bak`, `*.o`, `*.obj`, etc.).
 You can add, remove, or